-America’s Department of Homeland Security is looking into the possibility that your everyday mobile phone could be used as a early warning detection system for dangerous airborne chemicals.
+America’s Department of Homeland Security is looking into the possibility that your everyday mobile phone could be used as an early warning detection system for dangerous airborne chemicals.
+This innovative approach could revolutionize how we monitor and respond to environmental hazards, potentially saving countless lives by providing real-time alerts about toxic substances in the air.

-The University of California, San Diego (UCSD) have already started designing and creating prototype sensors that can detect airborne toxins in real time.
+The University of California, San Diego (UCSD) has already started designing and creating prototype sensors that can detect airborne toxins in real time.
+These sensors are a significant advancement in the field of environmental monitoring and public safety.

-The sensors use a porous flake of silicon that changes colour when it detects certain chemicals and a tiny camera then captures the colors in the silicon to detect the chemical make up of the air.
-The tiny camera uses a new kind of super macro lens that works more like an animal’s eye than a camera lens using liquid rather than mechanics to focus.
+The sensors use a porous flake of silicon that changes color when it detects certain chemicals.
+This color change is then captured by a tiny camera, which analyzes the colors in the silicon to determine the chemical makeup of the air.
+The tiny camera employs a new kind of super macro lens that functions more like an animal’s eye than a traditional camera lens, using liquid rather than mechanics to focus.
+This innovative lens design allows for greater precision and adaptability in detecting minute changes in the environment.

 Via GizMag